About Us

 At Cactus Curricula, learning should spark curiosity, inspire creativity, and encourage students to explore, question, and solve problems using science, logic, and creativity.

 Our flagship program combines forensic science, creative writing, and applied critical thinking to create immersive mystery cases tailored for middle and high school students.
-Each of our six original mysteries unfolds over six weeks, with students stepping into the role of investigators—analyzing evidence, performing hands-on science labs, and writing their own endings to the story.
+Each of our four original mysteries unfolds over six to nine weeks, with students stepping into the role of investigators as they analyze evidence, perform hands-on science labs, and write their own endings to the story.
 Along the way, they earn credit in Forensic Science with Lab, English/Creative Writing, and Applied Critical Thinking.

 We design our curriculum for both solo learners and group settings, such as co-ops, micro-schools, and homeschool families.
-We include—weekly story chapters, teacher’s guides, evidence files, and science labs—provides everything you need, so you don’t have to be a scientist or a mystery writer to make the experience memorable.
+Each mystery includes weekly story chapters, teacher’s guides, evidence files, and science labs.
+Everything you need, so you don’t have to be a scientist or a mystery writer to make the experience memorable.

 The Cactus Curricula approach: